Lionelsy/Conference-Accepted-Paper-List/README.md

-# Some Conferences' accepted papers list
+# Some Conferences' accepted paper list

 mainly about AI & DM